cjdrago/RFM-K-Means/README.md

 ### Business Goal
 We will be using the online retail trasnational dataset to build a RFM clustering and choose the best set of customers which the company should target.
 > #### RFM
-> RFM analysis objective is quite clear: *identify customers with recent purchase records (low recency), frequent purchase record(high frequency) and have spent good money (monetary is high). **Bsically it is a marketing analysis tool used to identify a company's or an organization's best customers by using the measured mentioned before** *.
+> RFM analysis objective is quite clear: *identify customers with recent purchase records (low recency), frequent purchase record(high frequency) and have spent good money (monetary is high). **Basically it is a marketing analysis tool used to identify a company's or an organization's best customers by using the measured mentioned before***.
 These customers likely to be more important than customers with low frequency and low monetary purchases. <br>
 > There are also those customers in the middle, with moderately high frequency and monetary, but also very high recency.
-Perhaps these customers bought something in the past which is no longer offered or available.
+Perhaps these customers bought something in the past which is no longer offered or available.<br>
+>RFM analysis allows a comparison between potential contributors or clients.
+It gives organizations a sense of how much revenue comes from repeat customers (versus new customers), and which levers they can pull to try to make customers happier so they become repeat purchasers.

 ### Attribute Information: